 First dates have loads of potential to be either rewarding… or disastrous.
-It takes a confident collegiette to make this first step forward into being in a relationship!
+It takes a confident collegiette to take this first step toward a relationship!
 Some would say that the benefits of going on a first date aren’t worth the potential risks: awkwardness, incompatibility, or extreme nervousness.
 However, taking the plunge and going on that date is definitely HC-approved.
 It may not go as swimmingly as you like, but you won’t have to live with regret and always be wondering, ‘What would’ve happened if I went out with that guy?’

 Despite the possible gains, one of the major date deterrents for collegiettes remains the fear of the Bad Date.
 The Bad Date nearly always has an uncomfortable ending, as these collegiettes will attest: